 Study guidance

-A student tutor supports you with the following things, for example:
+Arrival assistants supports you with the following things:

 A MyTeacher helps you to plan your studies and with other study-related matters.
 A MyTeacher guides you especially at the beginning of your studies, but guidance is meant to continue throughout your studies.